mojitoinc/mojito-mixers/README.md

 most of the logic in those pages is already provided by this library in your custom `CheckoutComponent` component or in [`PUIError`](https://github.com/mojitoinc/mojito-mixers/blob/main/app/src/lib/components/public/ErrorOverlay/ErrorOverlay.tsx).

-If you don't have a 3DS account and just want to disable that step, you can do that passing `threeDSEnabled={ false }` to `PUICheckout`.
+If you don't have a 3DS account and want to disable fraud detection, you can do that passing `threeDSEnabled={ false }` to `PUICheckout`.

 <br />

 ### ACH payments with Plaid:

 Additionally, when using Plaid for ACH payments you need to add an `/oauth` page with the following content: